Chapter 6:

 The Krastas College of War.
 January 7, 1435.

-“Another victory for Mordhun Rustes!”
-The loser’s piercer clattered to the ground.
-A drop of blood fell from their lips and froze before it even touched the ground.
+A drop of blood fell from their lips and froze before it even touched the floor.

 “Next, Eralia Adeus!”
 Instructor Pruatt raised his piercer.

-She approached the dueling arena.
+She approached the duelling arena.
 The pit’s frozen gravel crunched under her feet.
 Mordhun already waited in the centre, perfectly poised.
 His breath came out in steady clouds.

-The next trial… It comes down to this.
+“We’ll see.”
 She settled and raised the blade to her waist.
-“We’ll see.”

 “Begin!”
 Pruatt’s arm shot up.

-In a straight-on duel, I lose.
-This isn’t pessimism, it’s a mathematical certainty.
-She deflected a high blow with another instantaneous barrier.
-He prodded the edges of her defense like a sheet of ice, searching for a weak point.
+He prodded the edges of her defense like a sheet of ice, searching for a crack.

-She squinted against the low sun.
-Her footwork was nimble and unpredictable, kicking up gravel as she danced one end of the pit to the other.
 Mordhun’s probes quickened into a barrage of strikes.
 He attacked high, and she immediately parried.
 He attacked low.
 Her barriers appeared a fraction of a second later, just for him to flow right into another swing.
-He’s denied my distance with constant pressure, He’s paying attention.

 Mordhun was no fool, he wouldn’t be lulled into a battle of attrition so easily.
 Not that I was trying to, though.

-She channeled manra down her leg, forming a small barrier directly in his path.
-Not to defend, but to trip him.
+She channelled manra down her leg, forming a small barrier directly in his path.
+It wasn’t to defend, it was to trip him.
 Her sword arm tensed for the finishing blow.
-His boot met the trap, just as she’d planned.

 But his momentum continued forward.
 His left hand slammed into the gravel, skittering pebbles as his right foot pivoted against her barrier.
 He’d turned her trap into a foothold, swinging his entire body around to land behind her side.